-The 2016 Tier 1 Bonds are perpetual securities and have no fixed final redemption date.
-However, subject as provided herein and to the Issuer obtaining (in the case of (i) and (ii) below), inter alia, the prior approval of the Swiss Financial Market Supervisory Authority FINMA''), if then required, the Issuer may redeem the 2016 Tier 1 Bonds, in whole but not in part, at their Prevailing Notional Amount (as defined herein) together with any interest accrued thereon (i) on the First Call Date or on 20 April of each year thereafter; (ii) upon the occurrence of a Tax Event (as defined herein); or (iii) upon the occurrence of a Regulatory Event (as defined herein).
+The 2017 Tier 1 Bonds are perpetual securities and have no fixed final redemption date.
+However, subject as provided herein and to the Issuer obtaining (in the case of (i) and (ii) below), inter alia, the prior approval of the Swiss Financial Market Supervisory Authority FINMA (the "FINMA"), if then required, the Issuer may redeem the 2017 Tier 1 Bonds, in whole but not in part, at their Prevailing Notional Amount (as defined herein) together with any interest accrued thereon (i) on the First Call Date or on 12 March and 12 September of each year thereafter; (ii) upon the occurrence of a Tax Event (as defined herein); or (iii) upon the occurrence of a Regulatory Event (as defined herein).

 If a Contingent Write-down (as defined herein) has not previously occurred and if a Write-down Trigger Event occurs and is continuing on the relevant Subsequent Trigger Test Date (as defined therein), a Contingent Write-down (as defined herein) will occur on the relevant Write-down Date (as defined herein) and the claims of the Holders against the Issuer to receive repayment of the Original Notional Amount (as defined herein) on the Redemption Date (if any) will be reduced by the relevant Write-down Amount (as defined in Condition 8(c) (Write-down Amount)).
 If, following a Contingent Write-down Trigger Event has occurred and is continuing on the relevant Subsequent Trigger Test Date the claims of the Holders against the Issuer to receive repayment of the Prevailing Notional Amount on the Redemption Date (if any) shall be further reduced by the relevant Write-down Amount.
-If a Write-down Amount is equal to the Prevailing Notional Amount, the claims of the Holders will be reduced to zero and the 2016 Tier 1 Bonds shall be cancelled.
+If a Write-down Amount is equal to the Prevailing Notional Amount, the claims of the Holders will be reduced to zero and the 2017 Tier 1 Bonds shall be cancelled.
 A Write-down Trigger Event shall occur where the CET1 Ratio (as defined herein) is less than 7.00 per cent. (the "Write-down Threshold Ratio"), as more fully described in Condition 8(d) (Write-down Trigger Event).

 If a Viability Event (as defined in Condition 9 (Write-off upon the occurrence of a Viability Event)) has occurred, the claims of the Holders against the Issuer to receive repayment of the Prevailing Notional Amount shall be reduced to zero with effect as of the relevant Write-down Date.
-In such circumstances, the Holders shall no longer have any rights whatsoever (including, but not limited to, any right to receive interest payments) against the Issuer with respect to the 2016 Tier 1 Bonds.
+In such circumstances, the Holders shall no longer have any rights whatsoever (including, but not limited to, any right to receive interest payments) against the Issuer with respect to the 2017 Tier 1 Bonds.

-The 2016 Tier 1 Bonds will be issued in registered form and in the denomination of \$\$250,000.
-The 2016 Tier 1 Bonds will be represented by a global certificate (the "Global Certificate") which will be deposited with, and registered in the name of a nominee for a common depositary of Euroclear Bank S.A./N.V. and Clearstream Banking, société annonyme on the Issue Date.
-Individual certificates (the "Bond Certificates") evidencing holdings of 2016 Tier 1 Bonds will be available only in certain limited circumstances described under Condition 1(b) (Form).
+The 2017 Tier 1 Bonds will be issued in registered form and in the denominations of USD 200,000 and integral multiples of USD 1,000 in excess thereof.
+The 2017 Tier 1 Bonds will be represented by a global certificate (the "Global Certificate") which will be deposited with, and registered in the name of a nominee for a common depositary of Euroclear Bank SA/NV and Clearstream Banking, S.A. on the Issue Date.
+Individual certificates (the "Bond Certificates") evidencing holdings of 2017 Tier 1 Bonds will be available only in certain limited circumstances described under Condition 1(b) (Form).